 Interior Spray Foam

-Spray foam insulation, for buildings, eliminates drafts and makes a structure highly energy efficient which makes it more comfortable to be in all year.
+Interior spray foam insulation, for buildings, eliminates drafts and makes a structure highly energy efficient which makes it more comfortable to be in all year.
 This type of spray on insulation is considered to be the best, home, wall insulation or attic insulation by far.

-The first thing you need to know about spray foam insulation, or commonly called wall foam, is there are two main types:
+The first thing you need to know about interior spray foam insulation, or commonly called wall foam, is there are two main types:

 Open-cell and Closed-cell

-Open-cell spray foam insulation is where tiny cells of the spray foam are open.
+Open-cell interior spray foam insulation is where tiny cells of the spray foam are open.
 These half open cells have air in them instead of trapped gas.
-This makes the spray foam insulation weaker or softer feeling than closed-cell foam.
+This makes the interior spray foam insulation weaker or softer feeling than closed-cell foam.
 Open cell spray foam insulation typically weighs in at 0.4 to 0.5 lb./cu. ft.

-Spray foam insulation improves the building envelope
+Interior spray foam insulation improves the building envelope

 The building envelope contains several construction systems, materials and design components that control the temperature, movement of air, and moisture both into and out of the building.
 A building’s insulation, air barrier and vapor barrier all need to work together to achieve a stable environment.